bacontime/blog-mirror/nature/astrosymbols.md

 - <span class="catsym">11 Parthenope <span class="catPUA"></span></span>: Siren Either failed to lure Odysseus or was turned into a city by Jupiter.
 - <span class="catsym">12 Victoria <span class="catPUA"></span></span>: God of victory.
 - <span class="catsym">13 Egeria <span class="catPUA"></span></span>: Nymph who gave laws and to early Rome.
 - <span class="catsym">14 Irene <span class="catPUA"></span></span>: Personification of peace.
 Sister to Dike (Justice) and Eunomia (Order).
-Daughter of Themis, titan of divine law and second wife of Jupiter.
+Daughter of Themis
 - <span class="catsym">15 Eunomia <span class="catPUA"></span></span>: Personification of Order.
 God of law, legistlation, and pastures.
 - <span class="catsym">16 Psyche <span class="catPUA"></span></span>: God of the soul.
 A beautiful mortal who had a romance with Cupid and was tormented by his mother Venus.
-Around the time this asteroid was discovered, people realized there's tons of the things and started numbering them.
+Around the time this asteroid was discovered, people realized there's tons of the things and started numbering them instead of giving them unique names and symbols.
 - <span class="catsym">17 Thetis <span class="catPUA"></span></span>: Sea nymph, mother of Achilles
 - <span class="catsym">18 Melpomene <span class="catPUA"></span></span>: Muse of the Chorus and Tregedy.
 - <span class="catsym">19 Fortuna <span class="catPUA"></span></span>: God of fate and fortune.
 She is commonly said to be blind.
 Had a fancy wheel which was later adapted into a popular game show.
+- <span class="catsym">20 Massalia</span>: Named after a city.
+- <span class="catsym">21 Lutetia</span>: Named after a city.
+- <span class="catsym">22 Kalliope</span>: Muse of epic poetry.
+Chief of the Muses.
+Turned some uppity mortals into songbirds.
+- <span class="catsym">23 Thalia</span>: Muse of comedy.
+- <span class="catsym">24 Themis</span>: Titan of divine law.
+Second wife of Jupiter.
+- <span class="catsym">25 Phocaea</span>: Named after a city.
 - <span class="catsym">26 Proserpina <span class="catPUA"></span>⯘</span>: Daughter of Ceres.
 Stuck in the underworld each winter because Pluto kidnapped her and fed her those underworldly pomegranite seeds.
 Also a god of springtime, wine, and a terrifying Queen of the underworld.
 - <span class="catsym">28 Bellona <span class="catPUA"></span></span>: Wife of Mars.
 Also a god of a crazed bloodthirsty war.
 Likes to ride into battle with her hubby and has a special talent when it comes to destroying entire cities.
 - <span class="catsym">29 Amphitrite <span class="catPUA"></span></span>: Neptune's wife.
 God of the sea and salt water.
+- <span class="catsym">30 Urania</span>: Muse of astronomy.
+- <span class="catsym">31 Euphrosyne</span>: God of good cheer.
+- <span class="catsym">32 Pomona</span>: Wood nymph.
+God of orchards.
+- <span class="catsym">33 Polyhymnia</span>: Muse of sacred poetry and pantomime.
+- <span class="catsym">34 Circe</span>: Wizard Queen.
+Transmogrified people into animals.
+Daughter of the Sun.
 - <span class="catsym">35 Leukothea <span class="catPUA"></span></span>: A nymph or queen who leapt into the sea.
 The symbol is an old-timey lighthouse.
-- <span class="catsym">37 Fides <span class="catPUA"></span></span>: God of trust and reliability,
+- <span class="catsym">37 Fides <span class="catPUA"></span></span>: God of trust and reliability.
+Astronomers pretty much completely gave up on the asteroid symbols past this point.
+- <span class="catsym">38 Leda</span>: Spartan queen.
+Made love to swan-Jupiter, and gave birth to an egg from which hatched Helen of Troy, and the twins Castor and Pollux.
+- ...
+- <span class="catsym">243 Ida</span>: A nymph who nursed Jupiter.
+Also the name of the mountain where Jupiter was hidden away.
+The asteroid was the first discovered with its own tiny moon.
+- <span class="catsym">253 Mathilde</span>: Named after an Astronomer's wife.
+The asteroid was visited by a probe on its way to 433 Eros, and scientists were surprised to see that 253 Mathilde is a loosely packed pile of rubble, more crater than stone.
+- <span class="catsym">433 Eros</span>: Aka Cupid.
+God of erotic desire.
+Had a romance with Psyche.
+This asteroid was the first near-earth asteroid to be discovered.
+It was also the first asteroid people put an orbiter around, and the first asteroid to be landed on.
+- <span class="catsym">25143 Itokawa</span>: Named for the father of Japanese rocketry.
+Shaped like a lumpy sea otter.
+This was the first asteroid from which a sample was collected and brought back to Earth.
+It's  also the smallest asteroid ever visited.